 Date changes are subject to availability and apply only to the current climbing season.
-Date changes may be requested at anytime up to 60 days prior to your departure date.
-A $250 fee will be charged per person for all date changes made more than 60 days prior to the program.
+Date changes may be requested at anytime up to 60 days prior to your departure date for a $250 fee per person.
+There are no date changes allowed less than 60 days before departure.

 The current fee includes:

 - Ground transportation between Anchorage and Talkeetna

 - Hotel accommodations in Talkeetna for two nights at the start of the trip and one night at the end of the trip*

 - NPS Mountaineering Permit Fee